openbsd/xenocara/lib/mesa/docs/vulkan/renderpass.rst

 ------------------------

-For drivers which don't need to do subpass combining, it is recommended that they skip implementing render passess entirely and implement VK_KHR_dynamic_rendering instead.
+For drivers which don't need to do subpass combining, it is recommended that they skip implementing render passes entirely and implement VK_KHR_dynamic_rendering instead.
 If they choose to do so, the runtime will provide the following, implemented in terms of :cpp:func:`vkCmdBeginRendering` and :cpp:func:`vkCmdEndRendering`: